TymanWasTaken/cascade/docs/commands.md

 - channel
 - snowflake

-Now that you have the options all set up, create the `exec` function, which is what is ran when the command is executed.
+Now that you have the options all set up, create the `exec` function, which is run when the command is executed.

 ```ts
 import { CascadeCommand } from "https://deno.land/x/cascade@1.0.3/mod.ts";